 A house cleaning schedule is an awesome way to reduce your overwhelm when it comes to keeping your house clean!
-This printable .pdf file can help walk you through your cleaning process and keep you sane while you clean your home.
+This printable file can help walk you through your cleaning process and keep you organized while you clean your home.

 Why A House Cleaning Schedule?

 Let’s start with a little backstory.
 I’ve cleaned my own home for my entire life, with the exception of about one year after Maggie was born.

 I was overwhelmed and so we splurged on a cleaning service.
 They came every other week for about 3 hours and did a thorough scrub of the house.